tailored-apps/GoodREST.IO/docs/Architecture/index.md

 3. Enables decomposition of large monolith actions into multiple smaller requests

 ## DataModel
-That part of solution is used for orchestration of message  objects and domain models which represents some data structures.
+That part of solution is used for orchestration of message  objects and domain models which represents some data structures used by your API.
 For more  detailed information you can refer [Messages](.\DataModel\messages.md) and [Models](.\DataModel\models.md)
-We highly recommend to follow [Good Practices](.\DataModel\good-practices.md) when you starting designing your first Message Based Web Service
+We highly recommend to follow [Good Practices](.\DataModel\good-practices.md) when you starting designing your first Message Based Web Service.

+## Services
+That part of solution is used for building Service layer responsible for processing your project data.